Schoodic Peninsula Acadia National Park

 Why Schoodic Peninsula Belongs on Your Itinerary

 Many travelers leave Acadia without ever setting foot on the Schoodic Peninsula, and that’s a missed opportunity.
-This side of the park offers something completely different: open space to breathe, raw coastal scenery, and the sense of discovering a hidden corner of Maine that few others take the time to see.
+This side of the park offers something completely different — open space to breathe, raw coastal scenery, and the sense of discovering a hidden corner of Maine that few others take the time to see.
 The peninsula feels wilder, quieter, and less polished than Mount Desert Island — and that’s exactly what makes it so unforgettable.

 Here, the granite cliffs are higher, the waves more powerful, and the forests more serene.
 Instead of jostling with crowds at Cadillac Mountain or waiting for parking at Sand Beach, you can pull off at a quiet overlook and have the Atlantic all to yourself.
 Tidepools brim with life, seabirds glide on the wind, and the scent of balsam fir mixes with salt spray in the air.

-And if you stay into the evening, you’ll find that Schoodic’s dark skies rival some of the best stargazing in Maine — proof that even after sunset, this peninsula still has its own magic.
+And if you stay into the evening, you’ll find that Schoodic’s dark skies rival some of the best stargazing in Maine — proof that even after sunset, this peninsula still has its own kind of magic.

 Quick Tips: Adding Schoodic to Your Acadia Trip